Skip to Main Content

 Where the author of the web page has created all the included content, use the complete web page for the reference list entry and detail the individual image information in the caption under the figure.

-The photograph below is taken from a web page where all content was created by the same author.
-Note that the photograph has been shared under a Creative Commons Licence so this information has been added to the copyright statement.
+Note that the photograph has been shared under a Creative Commons Licence so this information has been used in place of a copyright statement.
+What is Creative Commons?

 Part 1 - Cite the web page as you would normally and mention the figure in your text: